 Here are a few essentials for mountain biking the South Boundary Trail:

 South Boundary Trail Essentials

 The South Boundary Trail is very remote so be prepared for flats with a tubeless tire kit and a tire boot or else it’s going to be a long walk out.

 Bring a hydration pack that can carry at least 3 L of water.
 There is no water on the trail and the 21-miles are pedaly and temps can be hot.

 I always like to have a lightweight jacket stashed in my back for just in case.
 The Patagonia Houdini jacket is super lightweight and surprisingly warm.
 (Men’s version here).

 Final thoughts On the South boundary trail

 I give the South Boundary Trail a 2.5 out of 5 for IMBA Epicness.
 It’s primarily a pedaly cross-country ride with a bit of legit DH at the end.
 The middle 10 or so miles feel a little monotonous with few to no engaging features or really any scenic views.

 Somehow it always feels like you’re pedaling uphill.
 The forest is spectacular, especially in the fall when the leaves are changing, but vistas and overlooks are lacking.
-It will appeal more to cross country riders than to enduro or DH mountain bikers.
+It will appeal more to cross-country riders than to mountain bikers looking for more engaging terrain.

 Have you ridden the South Boundary Trail in Taos, New Mexico?
 What did you think?
 Let us know in the comments below!